-Philadelphia University pursues its mission of professional education with a broad and innovative approach to general education, which advances a set of shared learning goals across the general education core curriculum, the majors, and the co-curriculum.
-Our Hallmarks Program for General

-Education aligns all three of these educational experiences to fulfill the University's Value Proposition for General Education.
+Philadelphia University pursues its mission of professional education with a broad and innovative approach to general education, which advances a set of shared learning goals across the general education core curriculum, majors and co-curriculum.
+Our Hallmarks Program for General Education aligns all three of these educational experiences to fulfill the University's Value Proposition for General Education.